sohuja96/esivipSpring18/README.md

 ## Final Design:
 Because our solution needed to be deployed in a variety of different environments with low cost and minimal maintenance, we designed modular lighting elements that have stand-alone utility but can be chained together to light continuous lengths of an area instead of discrete points.
 In order to solve the issue of maintenance, we used a combination of sensors to ensure that the circuit had an appropriately long battery life.

+### Team:
+This project is the work of Nathan Chow, Adrianna Fu, Joshua Santillo, and Max Zhou